 - b.
-If your browser does not display the login window but displays a security message and does not let you proceed, see the information in Step 3. - c.
+If your browser displays a security warning, dismiss the warning.
+For more information, see Step 3. - c.
 Enter the access point user name and password.
 The user name is admin.
 The password is the one that you just defined on the Day Zero Easy Setup page.
 The user name and password are case-sensitive.
 The Dashboard page displays.
 You can now customize the access point settings for your network environment.

-Configure indoor model WAX610 offline using a directly connected computer
+Configure the access point offline using a directly connected computer